SauravMishraaa/Healtify-App/README.md

 # Healtify-App
-An health app for tracking your daily activities including your diet and also recommending exercise/workouts for your better life.
+A health app for tracking your daily activities including your diet and also recommending exercise/workouts for your better life.